kdubovikov/blog/_posts/2021-07-25-blazing-encoders.md

 Converting a categorical variable into a continuous one is more tricky, so we will look into this later.

 In real-world datasets, categorical variables are prevalent.
 The ease of creating them often leaves you with several categorical variables slicing each continuous quantity in every way imaginable.
 Also, regular business datasets are filled with categoricals.
-For instance, in warehousing, you get product category hierarchy for each price and weight of an item, a set of dates, and its location in a warehouse that can be naturally represented as a set of categorical variables.
+For instance, in warehousing, for each price and weight of an item, you get product category hierarchy, a set of dates, its location in a warehouse that can be naturally represented as a set of categorical variables.

 # Category encoding